-I thought of Surfal… of a shared soul… I didn’t know the druidic magic to make it work, but I might be able to temporarily borrow his pain.
+I thought of Surfal… of a shared soul… I didn’t know the Besherman magic to make it work, but I might be able to temporarily borrow his pain.

 “I’m going to try something,” I said, taking a deep breath.
 “Close your eyes, kid.”

 I reached within my magical essence, searching for the pulsing power of my life force.
-Deep within, beneath the arcane and physical layers, I found the source.
+Deep within, beneath the aethereal and physical layers, I found the source.

 I wouldn’t need much… just a small link.